kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 _Careful, the above commands will delete everything, including volumes in your projects.
 You can always try with a dry run, it will give you that option._

+## Upgrading the Module

+Usually, you will want to upgrade the module in your project to the latest version.
+Just change the version attribute in your kube.tf and terraform apply.
+This will upgrade the module to the latest version.

+When moving from 1.x to 2.x:

+- Within your project folder, run the create_kh installation command, see Do Not Skip section above.
+This will create the snapshot for you.
+- Then modify your kube.tf to use version >= 2.0, and remove packages_to_install and opensuse_microos_mirror_link variables if used.
+This functionality has been moved to the packer snapshot state.
+- Then run terraform apply.

 <!-- CONTRIBUTING -->
 ## History